 Managing Bulletins

-Admins, Managers and Coordinators can manage bulletins by going to: Communication > Manage bulletins in the menu.
+Admins, Managers and Coordinators can manage bulletins by going to: Communication > Bulletins in the menu (in yellow).

-On this page you can see all posted bulletins, their created date, title, and who they've been assigned to.
+On this page you can see all posted bulletins, their created date, title, and who they've been assigned to, as well as pinned and published status.

 Viewing Bulletins

-In the above example, Tessa is only a Member, so she see's only the bulletin that is assigned to Members.
+In the above example, Ashely is only a Member, so she see's only the bulletin that is assigned to Members.

 Clicking on the title of the bulletin will take her to the full message view.
 Bulletins can be fully formatted, including using embedded images, and lists.